Tutorial for Linear Dimensions¶

 Overriding Measurement Text¶

-Measurement text overriding is stored in the Dimension
+measurement text, the text is stored as string in the

 All factory functions have an explicit text argument, which always replaces the text value in the dxfattribs dict.